wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 against the current output of the provider plugins.
 If a non-variant wheel was selected or built, all variant markers evaluate to `False`.

+## Backwards compatibility

+Existing installers must not accidentally install variant wheels, as they require additional logic to determine whether a wheel is compatible with the user's system.
+This is achieved by adding a `-{variant label}` component to the end of the filename, effectively causing variant wheels to be rejected by common installer implementations.
+For backwards compatibility, a regular wheel can be published in addition to the variant wheels, which will be the only wheel supported by incompatible installers, and the least preferred wheel for variant-compatible installers.

+Aside from this explicit incompatibility, the specification makes minimal and non-intrusive changes to the binary package format.
+The variant metadata is placed in a separate file in the `.dist-info` directory, which should be preserved by tools that are not concerned with variants, limiting the necessary changes to updating the filename validation algorithm (if there is one).

+The use of new environment markers in wheel dependencies introduces incompatibility with existing tools.
+This is a general problem with the design of environment markers, and not specific to wheel variants.
+It is possible to work around this problem by partially evaluating environment markers at build time, and removing the markers or dependencies specific to variant wheels from the regular wheel.

+By using a separate `*-variants.json` file for shared metadata, it is possible to use variant wheels on an index that does not specifically support variant metadata.
+However, the index must permit distributing wheels that use the extended filename syntax and the JSON file.

 ## Reference implementation

 The [variantlib](https://github.com/wheelnext/variantlib) project contains a reference implementation of all the protocols and algorithms introduced in this PEP, as well as a command-line tool to convert wheels, generate the `*-variants.json` index and query plugins.